[Latest Update: 30 April 2026]

 Many people extend the break into a longer holiday or use it to explore the packed events calendar across the Kingdom.

 Several holidays in 2026 fall midweek, which means strategic use of annual leave can turn single days off into proper breaks.
-Eid Al Fitr and Eid Al Adha offer the longest confirmed stretches, while National Day delivers the most atmosphere.
+Eid Al Adha will offer the longest confirmed stretch, while National Day delivers the most atmosphere.

 Keep an eye on official government circulars as Islamic holidays approach, since moon sighting determines final dates.
 What looks like a long weekend on paper might shift by a day or two.